simonwendel/sun-to-usb-adapter/README.md

 3. Develop in a Test Driven fashion (unit tests first on as much code as possible)
 4. Don't cut corners, figuratively speaking!

+Following these 4 principles, I totally over-engineered this project, but it was fun!

 # Structure and Makefile

 As a software developer I value both modeling constructs and hierachies.
 To this end I created a somewhat complex root Makefile, allowing me to include subfolders and source files into my final AVR binary, based on the awesome work from the [Arduino Makefile] project.